ChrstphrHll/npc_gen/students/Varlae Voron.md

 # Varlae Voron
 ---
 ### Description
-- Half-Orc Wizard from Beleriand
+- Half-Orc Wizard from Magmus Centerhold
 - 6th year Exploration student in Treskal
-- short frizzy blonde hair that's plain, Pale Gray eyes, and Pale Gray skin
+- long curly dirty blonde hair that's plain, Pale Gray eyes, and Pale Gray skin
 - Is Friendly and Foolish, and has Peace as their ideal

 ### Organizations